Conditional Neural Processes for Molecules: Experiments

 The CNP is an overparameterized neural model that outputs a predictive distribution.
 Similarly to neural networks trained by maximum likelihood, the CNP is trained by maximizing the conditional probability of the target points given the context points.
 However, unlike most neural models, the CNP performs uncertainty quantification.
 Since the conditional probability of the target points could be made arbitrarily large by making the predicted variance smaller, the CNP is at risk of overfitting and producing unreliable uncertainty estimates.

-To evaluate this phenomenon, we analyzed the regression performance and the conditional probability of CNP predictions as the number of training epochs increased (Figure~\ref{fig:regression_calibration}, Appendix~\ref{app:regression_calibration}).
-We observed that predictions on the training set \textit{ftrain, dtrain} improved monotonically with training length, as expected.
-In contrast, predictions on the test set \textit{ftest, dtest} first improved and then worsened dramatically, especially in terms of uncertainty estimates.
-Based on these results, we selected the CNP trained for 1000 epochs for subsequent experiments.
+To evaluate this phenomenon, we analyzed the regression performance and the negative log predictive density (NLPD) of CNP predictions as the number of training epochs increased (Figure~\ref{fig:regression_calibration_improved}, Appendix~\ref{app:regression_calibration}).
+Figure~\ref{fig:regression_calibration_improved} shows an example \textit{ftest} protein target that is comparatively easy to predict (PARP1) and an example \textit{ftest} protein target that is challenging (ESR2).
+We observed that prediction performance on training datapoints improved monotonically or stayed on a similar range as the training time increased, whereas performance on test datapoints degraded after a number of epochs.
+Similarly, uncertainty estimates remained acceptable for the training datapoints, but worsened dramatically for test datapoints.
+This discrepancy between training and test datapoints was also observed in \textit{ftrain} functions (Appendix~\ref{app:regression_calibration}) and could be explained by overfitting.
+Based on these results, we selected the CNP trained for 500 epochs for subsequent experiments.

 We hypothesize that the LNP, whose ELBO-like objective includes a KL regularization term~\cite{lnp}, may be more robust to overfitting and degradation of its uncertainty estimates.
 Analysis of the LNP is left for future work.